falcosecurity/falco-website/content/docs/installation.md

 Using the Falco Helm chart is the easiest way to deploy the [Falco Kubernetes Response Engine (KRE)](https://github.com/falcosecurity/kubernetes-response-engine).
 The KRE provides the ability to send Falco alerts to a messaging service such as NATS, AWS SNS, or Google Pub/Sub.
 This allows Falco alerts to be processed by subscribers of the respective messaging services.
 Refer to the `integrations.*` [configuration options](https://github.com/helm/charts/tree/master/stable/falco#configuration) of the Helm chart to enable this integration.

 The KRE also allows you to deploy security playbooks (via serverless functions) that can take action when Falco rules are violated.
-Refer to the [Response Engine documentation](https://github.com/falcosecurity/kubernetes-response-engine/tree/master/playbooks) on how to deploy the included playbooks.
+Refer to the [Response Engine documentation](https://github.com/falcosecurity/kubernetes-response-engine/tree/master/playbooks) for information on how to deploy the included playbooks.

 ### DaemonSet Manifests
 To run Falco as a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), follow the instructions below.
 These are the `generic` instructions for Kubernetes.
 For platform-specific instructions see respective sections.